dferber90/gatsby-starter-help-center/README.md

 _This README is a brief overview only.
 You can find the **full documentation** at [help.dferber.de](https://help.dferber.de/).
 That documentation site was built with this help center.
 Visit it to see what the help center looks like in production._

+> This project was archived in 2022.
+You can check out [helpkit.so](https://www.helpkit.so/?ref=dferber90) or any of the other [alternative solutions](https://help.dferber.de/articles/alternatives/).

 ## 🚀 Quick start

 1.  **Clone the starter.**